 \section{Branch-well-structured transition systems}

-In this section, we generalize \wqo and monotony such that these properties only consider states along a branch in the reachability tree.
-To define these notions, we use labels on the transitions, hence, we consider labelled transition systems.
+In this section, we generalise \wqo and monotony such that these properties only need to hold for states along a branch in the reachability tree.
+To define these notions, we use labels on the transitions; hence, we consider labelled transition systems.